auremoser/mozsci/log/worklog.md

 * feedback about code review for zannah
 * productive meeting with zannah about [study group onboarding](https://public.etherpad-mozilla.org/p/studygroup-onboarding)
 * joint onboarding meeting with Lainie and Vanessa profisciencies, expertise + interest
+* wrote to all study group leads for "Fall Study Group checkin" and call reminder

 * post anna's blog
 * get back to applicants